Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 What we liked

-• Stable, low-profile feel that works on bunks and trundles
+• Stable low-profile feel for bunks and trundles

 Who it is best for

-• Bunk and trundle setups needing a lower profile
+• Bunk and trundle frames that need a lower profile

 Where it falls short

-• Full-time adult use if you want deeper cushioning
+• Full-time adult use if you need deeper cushioning

 • Very pressure-sensitive side sleepers

-• Shoppers who want a thick, plush comfort layer
+• Shoppers who want a thick comfort layer

 Pros & Cons